California leaders announce investigation into missing bond funds

-SAN FRANCISCO, Feb 12 (Reuters) - California leaders on Thursday called for an investigation into the disappearance and possible embezzlement of $1.3 million of bonds by a Bay Area association.
+SAN FRANCISCO (Reuters) - California officials and lawmakers said on Thursday they will hold legislative hearings following allegations of embezzlement of $1.3 million in bond funds held by a Bay Area government financing entity.

-State Treasurer John Chiang and Senate President Pro Tempore Kevin de León announced they would conduct legislative oversight hearings to ensure that government bonds were safe from fraud, abuse, and mismanagement.
+State Treasurer John Chiang and Senate President Pro Tempore Kevin de León said they would conduct legislative oversight hearings to ensure that government bonds were safe from fraud, abuse, and mismanagement.

-The announcement followed the disappearance of nearly $1.3 million of bond funds held by the Association of Bay Area Government (ABAG), an organization comprised of nine Bay Area counties and 101 communities, governed by local elected officials, that issues bonds for local governments, nonprofits, and private entities.
+The hearings follow the disappearance of nearly $1.3 million of bond funds held by the Association of Bay Area Government (ABAG), an organization that issues bonds for local governments, nonprofits and private entities, the Treasurer’s office said.

-The missing bond money was allegedly earmarked for improvements to public parks and streets in downtown San Francisco and was allegedly embezzled by ABAG’s director of financial services, according to the State Treasurer.
+The missing money was earmarked for infrastructure improvements in downtown San Francisco and was controlled by ABAG’s Finance Authority for Nonprofits (FAN), a separate entity from ABAG but whose workers are ABAG employees.

+Clarke Howatt, who resigned as FAN’s financial services director, appeared to have “executed a sophisticated scheme to defraud the agency by creating illegitimate documents, creating false identities, and deceiving the FAN board and bank trustees to wire these funds,” ABAG said in a Jan.
+30 statement.

-State Controller Betty Yee announced on Thursday her office would conduct an audit of ABAG following the theft allegations, which her office described as “a sophisticated scheme involving illegitimate documents, false identities and deception of the finance authority’s board and bank trustees.”
+State Controller Betty Yee said on Thursday that her office would conduct an audit of ABAG following the theft allegations, which her office described as “a sophisticated scheme involving illegitimate documents, false identities and deception of the finance authority’s board and bank trustees.”

-The Controller’s office said it requested from ABAG internal ledgers, contracts, invoices, personnel records, meeting minutes, policies and procedures for the audit, which is scheduled to begin on February 20.
+ABAG’s Deputy Executive Director Brad Paul said the association would work with investigators.

+“We want to learn as much as we can from a forensic audit,” Paul told Reuters on Thursday.
+“FAN is financially siloed from every other ABAG program.
+Mr. Howatt did not have access to any other money at this agency.”

 California and its local governments issued more than $700 billion in public debt over the last decade, the state treasurer’s office reported.